domeccleston/unkey-cli/README.md

 1. Allow users to log in and store auth credentials locally
 2. Allow users to access protected resources with the local credentials

+This CLI is for example purposes – it's intended that you should customize it for your own product (`acme login` -> store key in `.acme`).

 # Login

 `unkey-cli login` does the following: